git @ Cat's Eye Technologies tagfarm / master README.md

 By default, tagfarm will only attempt to repair broken links if they are actually

-symlinks (not, for example, regular files) and not broken.
-To have it replace all files
+symlinks (and not, for example, regular files) and are actually broken.
+To have it

-it happens to find in the tag link directory, pass `--force-relink`.
-This is occasionally
+replace all files it happens to find in the tag link directory, pass `--force-relink`.

-handy for converting a directory full of copies of elsewhere-existing media files,
+This is occasionally handy for converting a directory full of copies of elsewhere-

 `tagfarm repair` will also replace any links it finds that have absolute target paths,